 Always start the engine with the ATV on a flat, level surface.
-Always start your ATV outside as it produces carbon monoxide poisoning which will cause harm.
+Always start your ATV outside as it produces Carbon Monoxide poisoning which will cause harm.
 Follow these steps to start your ATV:

-- 1. Engage the parking brake lock on the left-side handlebar. - 2.
-Turn the emergency stop switch to the "RUN" position. - 3.
+- 1. Engage the parking brake. - 2.
+Turn the emergency stop switch to "RUN" position. - 3.
 Rotate the ignition switch key to the "ON" position. - 4.
-Shift ATV into the "N" (Neutral) position.
+Shift ATV into the "N" (Neutral) or "P" (Park) position.

 NOTE: The engine can be started in any gear if the brake lever is applied.
-However, it is recommended to shift into "N" (Neutral) before starting the engine.
+However, it is recommended to shift into "N" (Neutral) or "P" (Park) before starting the engine.
 If either indicator light fails to illuminate when the gear select lever is in the neutral or park position, have an ARGO dealer inspect the electrical circuit.